-Clark partners with the Martin County School District in the Mental Health Allocation Plan (1011.62 F.S.), which focuses on a multitiered system of supports to deliver evidence-based mental health intervention.
-Strategies or programs are implemented to reduce the likelihood of students developing social, emotional, or behavioral health problems, depression, anxiety disorders, suicidal tendencies, or substance use disorders.
-Throughout the school year students participate in community-building activities, and complete annual prevention programs, as they learn skills that enable them to become more resilient and self-motivated.
+Clark partners with the Martin County School District in the Mental Health Allocation Plan (1011.62 F.S.), which focuses on a multitiered system of support to deliver evidence-based mental health intervention.
+Strategies or programs are implemented to increase prosocial skills and decrease risk factors.
+Throughout the school year students can participate in activities and complete annual prevention programs, as they learn skills that enable them to become more resilient and self-motivated.
+Throughout the school year, students also participate in community-building activities.